erikbern/ann-benchmarks/README.md

 Results
 =======

-These are all as of 2019-06-10, running all benchmarks on a c5.4xlarge machine on AWS:
+These are all as of 2020-07-12, running all benchmarks on a c5.4xlarge machine on AWS with `--parallelism` set to 3:

 glove-100-angular
 -----------------